dieckgra/UltimatePoker/README.md

 #CREDIT, VERSION NOTES, ETC:

 We are currently in version 1 (essentially, it looks like it is under construction and only half the games are available).
-You can still play Five Card Draw, and possibly Black Jack if my team mates actually finish it in time... (let's find out if they actually read this and are paying attention.
-Jordan and Liam, if either of you are reading this, send me a text and and let me know.)
+You can still play Five Card Draw and Black Jack.

 If you are hoping to play Seven Card Stud and/or Texas Hold'em, you will have to wait till 2020 when I have the time to make them.

 I (Douglas Dieckgraefe) built pretty much everything.
 I built the framework for the whole program (including text-based black jack) allowing everything to originally run in a console or terminal (or cmd window if you are on a Windows OS).
 My two teammates then made the menu page and kind of tried to make the settings.
-I only slightly had to edit the menu (add functionality to the buttons, etc.), but I had to basically redo and add most of the features in settings.
+I only slightly had to edit the menu (add functionality to the buttons, etc.), but I also had to add some of the features in settings.
 I built the GUI Five Card Draw game as well.

 Jordan Cooper can receive credit for the Menu class, Liam Tsamous can receive credit for the Setting class, and they can both receive credit for the BlackJackGUI class.
 I accept credit for literally everything else.